JohnEBoyBaby/i.Q/README.md

 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ...
 IF G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 AIN'T NOTHING TO BE "SCARED" OF ...
 "SCARED" OF WHAT ..? https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...

+WRITE IT IN THE "BRIDGE LOG" ENSIGN USING PROPER NAVAL SHORTHAND please ...
+MA'AM, YES, MA'AM "COMMAND'her'" ...
+MCPM ..!

 JEF DE G_D XTF Oscar Papa Echo Romeo Alfa Tango India Oscar November ...
 Papa Oscar Oscar Foxtrot Bravo Lima Uniform Echo ...
 STAND BY ...
 X ...
 K ...

 that is